-The Pathways to the Education Science Research Training program was established by IES to develop a pipeline of talented education researchers who bring fresh ideas, approaches, and perspectives to addressing the issues and challenges faced by the nation's diverse students and schools.
+The Pathways to the Education Sciences Research Training program was established by IES to develop a pipeline of talented education researchers who bring fresh ideas, approaches, and perspectives to addressing the issues and challenges faced by the nation's diverse students and schools.

 Pathways Training Program grants are awarded to minority-serving institutions (MSIs) and their partners that create education research training programs (eight weeks to 1 year in length) that prepare fellows for doctoral study.
 While the formats of Pathways programs vary, the core features are:

 Training participants (known as Pathways fellows) may include upper-level undergraduates (juniors and seniors), post-baccalaureate students (within 5 years of receiving a bachelor's degree), or students enrolled in master's degree programs.
 Fellows who complete their Pathways Training Program should be prepared to enter a doctoral program in which they can pursue a future career in education research.

 Since 2016, IES has awarded six Pathways Training Program grants to universities that include three Historically Black Universities, two Hispanic Serving Institutions, and a MSI that is designated as both a Hispanic Serving and an Asian American and Native American Pacific Islander-Serving Institution.
 IES's total investment in these six programs is approximately $6 million.
 Each program will offer one-year training fellowships to at least 40 fellows over the course of the 5 year award period.

 The Institute's newest training program, Pathways to the Education Sciences Research Training Program (Pathways Training Program), was launched in 2015 as part of a federal-wide effort to broaden participation of underrepresented groups in the scientific community.
 The Pathways Training Program seeks to both: